ArcGIS maps in Power BI service and Power BI Desktop by Esri

 From the Fields pane, drag a measure to the Size bucket to adjust how the data is shown.
 In this example we're using Sales > Last Year Sales.

 Settings and formatting for ArcGIS maps

 To access ArcGIS Maps for Power BI formatting features:

-Access additional features by selecting the ellipses in the top right corner of the visualization and choosing Edit,
+Access additional features by selecting the ellipsis in the top right corner of the visualization and choosing Edit.

 The available features display across the top of the visualization.
 Each feature, when selected, opens a task pane that provides detailed options.

 For more information about the settings and features, see Detailed documentation below.

 To return to the report, select Back to Report from the top-left corner of your report canvas.